cococart-co/react-native-bluetooth-escpos-printer/README.md

 ```

 * connect ==>
-async function, connects the specified device, if not bound, bound dailog prompts.
+  async function, connects the specified device, if not bound, bound dialog prompts.

 ```javascript